jalvesaq/VimCom/README.md

 # VimCom

 This is the development version of the R package "VimCom", which runs a server in R to receive messages from the [Vim-R-plugin].
-This package has support for both [Vim] and [Neovim].
+This package has support only for [Vim].
+If you use [Neovim], please, look at [nvimcom].

 Note that you only need this version of VimCom if you are using the development version of [Vim-R-plugin].
 If you are using a [released version of Vim-R-plugin], you will also need a [released version of vimcom].

 ## How to install

-To build the support for Vim's 'clientserver' on Unix systems (such as Linux and Mac OS X), the X11 header libraries must be installed.
-Please access the [official vimcom webpage] for details.

 The easiest way to install vimcom is to use the [devtools] package.